MenDo03/MenDo03.github.io/Home Lab Projects/Active Directory/Basic IT Ticketing/README.md

 ## What This Covers

-- Password reset for a locked out user
+- Password reset for a locked-out user
-- Unlocking a locked out account
+- Unlocking a locked-out account
 - Disabling and re-enabling user accounts
 - Understanding account and password expiration policies